 A credit card is a credit card, right?
 Not quite.
-While they all enable you to buy goods and services without forking out any hard cash for up to 55 days, they vary in annual cost, interest rate charged and rewards offered.
+While they all enable you to buy goods and services without forking out any hard cash, they vary in interest free days, annual cost, interest rate charged and rewards offered.
 To figure out which card best suits your needs, ask yourself a few questions:

 Are you a believer in cash is king?
 Or will you put everything on your card, right down to your car parking fees?
 If you want the benefits of a great credit card that you don’t have to pay for, and want the peace of mind that comes with having one, you may prefer a card with no annual fee.
 However if you will use a card for most of your spending, you can turn your purchases into vouchers, gifts and travel with a card that has a rewards program.